 The Australian national Committee on Large Dams (ANCOLD) guidelines represent the best Australian and international engineering practice in the safe design, management and operation of dams.
 Each retarding basin is assessed individually so each will have different upgrade requirements to ensure they are compliant with the ANCOLD guidelines and continue to operate safely.

 Jack Roper Reserve (CSL) retarding basin has recently been assessed against the ANCOLD guidelines.
 The assessment has shown that upgrade works are necessary to ensure the retarding basin continues to reduce flood risk and to ensure the risk is as low as reasonable practicable.

-Under the ANCOLD guidelines trees must be removed from the whole length of a retarding basin embankment to ensure its integrity and provide the best possible level of dam safety.
 In the past, it was common practice to have trees on retarding basin embankments.
 However, as understanding of dam engineering has improved, it has become evident that trees significantly weaken embankments and increase the risk of failure in a high rainfall event.
 Jack Roper Reserve (CSL) retarding basin will require approximately 26 trees and/or vegetation to be removed as part of this safety upgrade project.

 During a large rain event, trees on the embankment increase the chances of embankment failure.
 They do this by increasing the risk of:

 - soil erosion and displacement – when a tree dies its roots decompose and offer open water passages through the embankment

 - trees uprooting and taking part of the embankment with them